 The most common application is ventilation for comfort applications i.e., air exchange in spaces populated by people.
 In northern Europe, its usually referred to as “heat recovery” where cold fresh air is preheated before it enters the building.
 In South America, it usually means precooling and dehumidifying fresh air before it enters the building.
 It all depends on in the region, climate zone, and business you are in.

-Ventilation is also found in industrial applications such as drying equipment and ventilation of automotive paint booths.
+Ventilation is also found in industrial applications such as the ventilation of automotive paint booths.
 The common factor is heat and humidity recovery, but they differ in requirements when it comes to capacity, efficiency and material needs.

 At Heatex we strive to provide our customers with cost-efficient and